tlh/workgroups.el/README.md

 ## Commentary

-workgroups-mode.el is a window configuration persistence minor mode for GNU Emacs.
+workgroups-mode is a window configuration persistence minor mode for GNU Emacs.
 It allows you to persist window configurations, called "workgroups" because it's shorter and funnier, between sessions. workgroups-mode saves the window layout of the current frame, as well as each window's buffer's filename if it's visiting a file, or its